-Daud can share his powers with his subordinants if he chooses to with the Arcane Bond ability.
+Daud can share his powers with his subordinates if he chooses to with the Arcane Bond ability.
 However in the High Chaos run when he fights Billie she uses some powers that Daud does not have.
-It is likely that Delilah, or possibly another Brigmore Witch, has their own version of Arcane Bond and decided to share their powers with Billie.
+It is likely that Delilah, or possibly another Brigmore Witch, has her own version of Arcane Bond and decided to share their powers with Billie.
 Especially with Billie intending to kill Daud, since it would make little sense to kill off the source of your supernatural powers.

 - Given that the Brigmore Witches use similar attacks when you fight them in the sequel DLC, this seems highly likely.